 The nearest beach to Dartmouth is the fantastic privately owned beach of Blackpool Sands.
 This picturesque bay regularly features on lists of the top ten beaches in the country.
 The view that you get as you drive along the coast road and first see this attractive tree-lined bay is one of the most impressive views I’ve seen in the whole of the UK.

 Just along the River Dart from Dartmouth is Greenway.
 Greenway was once the holiday home of Agatha Christie and is now owned by the National Trust, who maintain both the house and gardens which overlook the river.
+Take a look at our properties nearby.

 Along the River Dart is the small riverside village of Dittisham, the essence of Devon charm.
 It’s only a small village but it’s pastel coloured cottages which line the river-front are some of the most photographed buildings in the county.